-- Take the piece of meat out of the refrigerator, unwrap it and let stand at room temperature while preparing the vegetables.
+- Remove the piece of meat from the refrigerator, unpack it and let it sit at room temperature while prepping the vegetables.

-- Heat the olive oil in a pan.
-When the oil is hot, sear the meat 2 to 3 minutes per side.
+- Heat the olive oil in a skillet on medium-high heat.
+When the oil is hot, sear the meat for a few minutes on each side.

-- Place the piece of meat over the vegetables in the slow cooker.
+- Place and mix all the vegetables in the bottom of the slow cooker.
+Then place the piece of meat on the vegetables in the slow cooker.

 - In a bowl, combine the unsalted beef broth, balsamic vinegar and liquid honey.
 Then pour the broth over the piece of meat.

-- Place the chopped garlic and pepper on the meat.
+- Spread the chopped garlic and ground black pepper over the meat.

-- Program your slow cooker to cook at low temperature for 8 hours.
+- Program your slow cooker to cook at low temperature setting for 7 hours.

-- In a glass, mix the water and the cornstarch.
-Then mix everything in the slow cooker and program there for cooking at high temperature for 30 minutes.
+- In a glass, mix the water and cornstarch.
+Then mix in the broth of the slow cooker.

 For informational purposes only.
 Nutrition data is primarily calculated from the USDA National Database.
 Values may vary from accuracy of measurements, brands, nutritional data and more.
 All measurements are metric (1 cup = 250ml).
 Readers are encouraged to make their own calculations.